Three-dimensional surface codes: Transversal gates and fault-tolerant architectures: 3D Surface Code Lattice Surgery

 As we previously stated, we can use lattice surgery to implement $CNOT$ gates and to transfer qubits between different surface codes.
 Consider the initial state $\ket{\psi}\ket{+}$, where $\ket{\psi}=\alpha\ket{0}+\beta\ket{1}$.
 Implementing a $Z$-type merge between the two qubits followed by a $Z$-type split produces the state $\alpha\ket{00}+\beta\ket{11}$.
 If we measure the first qubit in the $X$ basis, $\ket{\psi}$ is transferred to the second qubit (up to a $Z$ correction).
 The lattice surgery $CNOT$ procedure is similar to the procedure we have just described.
-Consider the state $\ket{\psi}_{1}\ket{+}_{2}\ket{\phi}_{3}$.
-To perform a $CNOT$ with qubit $1$ as the control and $3$ as the target we first do a $Z$-type merge of qubits $1$ and $2$ followed by a $Z$-type split.
-The second, and final step is to do an $X$-type merge of qubits $2$ and $3$ followed by an $X$-type split.
+Consider the state $\ket{\psi}\ket{+}\ket{\phi}$.
+To perform a $CNOT$ with $\ket{\psi}$ as the control and $\ket{\phi}$ as the target we first do a $Z$-type merge of $\ket{\psi}$ and $\ket{+}$ followed by a $Z$-type split.
+The second step is to do an $X$-type merge of $\ket{\phi}$ and $\ket{+}$ followed by an $X$-type split.
 There are also some single qubit corrections that may be necessary which we have omitted.
-The full details of this lattice surgery $CNOT$ procedure can be found in~\cite{Horsman2012Surface}.
+For the full details of this $CNOT$ procedure see~\cite{Horsman2012Surface}.
 We can also use a chain of lattice surgery operations to perform a multi-target $CNOT$ gate as shown in~\cite{Herr2017Lattice}.

+We emphasize that the lattice surgery procedure we have explained in this Section is one of many code deformation procedures which we could use to transfer information from a 3D surface code to a 2D surface code.
+For example, in Appendix~\ref{app:lattice surgery}, we give a different implementation of 2D-3D surface code lattice surgery.
+It is also possible to transfer information using a `code switching' deformation (in the spirit of~\cite{Bombin2016Dimensional}), where we transform a 3D surface code into a 2D surface code by measuring all but one layer of physical qubits in the $X$ basis.
+Finally, we note that the $Z$-type lattice surgery operations we have described can also be used to do $Z$-type lattice surgery between two 3D surface codes.